-Pupils with SEND are invited to comment on their One Page Profiles and may be invited to help formulate targets for their Monitoring of Needs or Outcome Support Plans.
+Pupils with SEND are invited to comment on their One Page Profiles and may be invited to help formulate targets for their Personal Care Plans or Additional Support Plans.
 All staff listen to pupils and endeavour to respond to their needs.

-8. Arrangements made by the governing body relating to the treatment of complaints from parents of pupils with special educational needs concerning the provision made at the school
+8. Arrangements made by the governing body relating to the treatment of complaints from parents of pupils with special educational needs concerning the provision made at the school.

-Any complaints or issues concerning children with SEND should first be addressed to the class teacher.
+Any issues concerning children with SEND should first be addressed to the class teacher.
+We encourage parents not to wait for the next formal opportunity to meet but to contact us on an ongoing basis.
+Appointments can be made via the school office at a mutually convenient time.
 If the issue is not dealt with or the parent/carer feels uncomfortable approaching the class teacher, they should be directed to the SENDCO, Deputy Headteacher or Headteacher.
-Complaints may further be addressed to the SEND Governor Mrs L Mann or the Chair of Governors Mr A Leaver.
+If parents feel that their issues have not been resolved by approaching these people, they should then consult the complaints policy which details the steps for parents to take in order to raise a complaint.
+This can be found on our school website.

-9. The contact details of support services for the parents of pupils with special educational needs, including those for arrangements made in accordance with clause 32 http://www.wired.me.uk/Parent-Partnership.asp
+9. The contact details of support services for the parents of pupils with special educational needs, including those for arrangements made in accordance with clause 32.

-Wirral SEND Partnership (formerly Parent Partnership) is an impartial, independent and confidential service which gives free information, advice and support about matters relating to Special Educational Needs or Disabilities (SEND) and is for parents or carers of children aged 0-25, and young people aged 16-25 with special educational needs and/or disabilities
+Wirral SEND Partnership (formerly Parent Partnership) is an impartial, independent and confidential service which gives free information, advice and support about matters relating to Special Educational Needs or Disabilities (SEND) and is for parents or carers of children aged 0-25, and young people aged 16-25 with special educational needs and/or disabilities.